hasibarrafiul/Bangla-Python-Converter/README.md

 # Bangla-Python-Converter <br>
 Ever wanted to write python in bangla?
 I got your back xD <br>
-test.nup is the code in bangla.
-You can create your own file.nup.
-Then write "python modify.py test.nup" in console to convert.
+test.py is the code in bangla.
+You can create your own file.py.
+Then write "python modify.py test.py" in console to convert.
 Finally write "python runner.py" to run the converted code. <br>
 print = likho <br>
 if = jodi <br>
 elif = othoba <br>